rhysbrettbowen/PlastronJS/README.md

 ### changelog ###

+### v1.0.6 beta ###

+- added in new test for setting within a bind, no will not go in to infinite loop
+- added a getFiltered() method for mvc.Collection which will return the original collection with a filter on it

 ### v1.0.5 beta ###

 - router will not run route when added, you can check the routes once the routes are added with router.checkRoutes();